 As an author, I listen to young readers in a different way.

-I listen to what they are saying about books.
-I love to listen to children and their parents or grandparents in book stores and in libraries.
+I listen to what they’re saying about books.
+I love to listen to children and their parents or grandparents in bookstores and libraries.

 - Are the titles especially popular with their peers?